 In typical image classification tasks, networks are designed such that information present in the input image can be used for learning global discriminative features in the form of a feature vector without utilizing the spatial arrangement in the input.
-To this end, a fully-connected (FC) layer is generally introduced at the end of the last convolutional layer.
-This fully-connected layer outputs a D-dimension feature that aggregates decisions at various spatial regions to obtain a global description of the input image.
-However, this is not ideal for partial presentation attacks since the presentation attack artifact is not present in all spatial regions.
-Given the plethora of available presentation attack instruments, it is better to learn local representations and make decisions on local spatial inputs rather than global descriptors.
-Therefore, we employ a Fully Convolutional Network (FCN) by replacing the FC layer in a traditional CNN with a $1 \times 1$ convolutional layer followed by a global average pooling layer.
-The FCN leads to three major advantages over traditional CNNs:
+To this end, a fully connected (FC) layer is generally introduced at the end of the last convolutional layer.
+The FC layer is responsible for stripping away all spatial information and reducing the feature maps into a single D-dimensional feature vector.
+Given the plethora of available spoof types, it is better to learn local representations and make decisions on local spatial inputs rather than global descriptors.
+Therefore, we employ a Fully Convolutional Network (FCN) by replacing the FC layer in a traditional CNN with a 1×1 convolutional layer.
+This leads to three major advantages over traditional CNNs:

-Arbitrary-sized inputs: By replacing the fully-connected layer with a global average pooling layer, the entire FCN can accept input images of any image size.
-This property can be exploited to learn discriminative features at local

-- spatial regions, regardless of the input size, rather than overfitting to a global representation of the entire face image. - Interpretability: Since the proposed FCN is trained to provide decisions at a local level, the score map output by the network can be used to identify the presentation attack regions in the face. - Efficiency: Via FCN, an entire face image can be inferred only once where local decisions are dynamically aggregated via the 1×1 convolution operator.
-Existing methods utilizing a traditional CNN which has a larger number of trainable parameters due to the fully connected layer at the end of the network.
-This necessitates a large training dataset which is limited in the face presentation attack detection literature (see Table I).
-FCN is more parameter-efficient and can be trained in an effective manner (to avoid overfitting).
+- Arbitrary-sized inputs: The proposed FCN can accept input images of any image size.
+This property can be exploited to learn discriminative features at local spatial regions, regardless of the input size, rather than overfitting to a global representation of the entire face image. - Interpretability: Since the proposed FCN is trained to provide decisions at a local level, the score map output by the network can be used to identify the spoof regions in the face. - Efficiency: Via FCN, an entire face image can be inferred only once where local decisions are dynamically aggregated via the 1 × 1 convolution operator.